 Cross subsidies, subsidies from one group of ratepayers to another, are endemic in all utility ratemaking as there are variations in consumption patterns within rate classes which cause one part of a rate class to subsidize another part and differences among classes due not only to differential use but also differential impacts of utility rates.
 The classic cross subsidy is to have industrial and commercial rate classes subsidize residential, i.e., there are differential impacts of electricity costs.
-In the case of DER- owning customers, there are now a group of customers who differ significantly in both usage patterns and the effects of rate levels on decision making.
-Eliminating, or at least minimizing, the cross subsidies are leading to uneconomic bypass, i.e., bypass that while decreasing costs for DER owners increases the overall cost to the general body of ratepayers, elimination of cross subsidies will increase economic efficiency.
+In the case of DERowning customers, there are now a group of customers who differ significantly in both usage patterns and the effects of rate levels on decision making.
+Eliminating, or at least minimizing, the cross subsidies enjoyed by DER-owning customers has both efficiency implications and equity implications.
+If the cross subsidies are leading to uneconomic bypass, i.e., bypass that while decreasing costs for DER owners increases the overall cost to the general body of ratepayers, elimination of cross subsidies will increase economic efficiency.
 Often DER owning customers are higher income customers who can make investments that lower income customers cannot make.
 Reducing intra-class subsidies would minimize lower income ratepayers from subsidizing higher income ratepayers.68